Jalil32/awd-3403/README.md

 # Project Name: Plating Perth

-Web application for sharing and reviewing food in Perth.
+Plating Perth is a web application for sharing, reviewing and finding food in Perth.
+Users can write a review on their latest food adventure or find what they should eat next and they can share their opinions by commenting on the reviews or tell other users their recommendations.
+The application was designed to be warm, simple and friendly, using typically appetizing colors.

 ## Getting Started